Churchill Club: Meeting Winston Churchill

 In 1950, Churchill visited Denmark to accept an award.
-On October 14 he met with the club at a dinner in their honor.
+On 24 October, he met with the club at a dinner in their honor.
+Winston Churchill was moved by the story of how they had formed and what they had done to help to resist the Nazi occupation.

 Books

 Knud Pedersen has written four books about the Churchill Club; all were republished in an omnibus edition in 2005.